ryan-roemer/loose-bits/_posts/2013-10-21-writing-a-technical-book-part-2.md

 to be a pain to research and write, and figured offering it up as a "sacrifice" to reclaim page count would be the best way to speed things along.

+My publisher and new editor pretty easily backed down and accepted my new proposal.

+* Publisher has strong incentive to comply.
+*